-In addition to learning losses, dropouts, and long-term economic disparities related to COVID-19, especially for children of color, the pandemic has negatively impacted people's mental and emotional health.
+In addition to learning losses related to COVID-19, especially for children of color, the pandemic has negatively impacted people's mental and emotional health.
 The value of nature in reversing these negative health impacts is one of the driving forces behind KIP's work, including this proposal.